Thirty-nine Articles: Later history

 The influence of the Articles on Anglican thought, doctrine and practice has been profound.
-Although Article VIII itself states that the three Catholic creeds are a sufficient statement of faith, the Articles have often been perceived as the nearest thing to a supplementary confession of faith possessed by the Anglican tradition.
+The Articles are the confession of faith of the Anglican tradition.
 In Anglican discourse, the Articles are regularly cited and interpreted to clarify doctrine and practice.
-Sometimes they are used to prescribe support of Anglican comprehensiveness.
-An important concrete manifestation of this is the Chicago-Lambeth Quadrilateral, which incorporates Articles VI, VIII, XXV, and XXXVI in its broad articulation of fundamental Anglican identity.
+An important concrete manifestation of this is the Chicago–Lambeth Quadrilateral, which incorporates Articles VI, VIII, XXV, and XXXVI in its broad articulation of fundamental Anglican identity.
 In other circumstances they delineate the parameters of acceptable belief and practice in proscriptive fashion.
 The Articles continue to be invoked today in the Anglican Church.
 For example, in the ongoing debate over homosexual activity and the concomitant controversies over episcopal authority, Articles VI, XX, XXIII, XXVI, and XXXIV are regularly cited by those of various opinions.

 Each of the 44 member churches in the Anglican Communion is, however, free to adopt and authorise its own official documents, and the Articles are not officially normative in all Anglican Churches (neither is the Athanasian Creed).
-The only doctrinal documents agreed upon in the Anglican Communion are the Apostles' Creed, the Nicene Creed of AD 325, and the Chicago-Lambeth Quadrilateral.
+The only doctrinal documents agreed upon in the Anglican Communion are the Apostles' Creed, the Nicene Creed of AD 325, and the Chicago–Lambeth Quadrilateral.
 Beside these documents, authorised liturgical formularies, such as Prayer Book and Ordinal, are normative.
 The several provincial editions of Prayer Books (and authorised alternative liturgies) are, however, not identical, although they share a greater or smaller amount of family resemblance.
 No specific edition of the Prayer Book is therefore binding for the entire Communion.

 A revised version was adopted in 1801 by the US Episcopal Church which deleted the Athanasian Creed.
 Earlier, John Wesley, founder of the Methodists, adapted the Thirty-nine Articles for use by American Methodists in the 18th century.
 The resulting Articles of Religion remain an official doctrinal statement of the United Methodist Church.